Background and activities

 Co-editor (with Brigitte Van Tiggelen and Luis Moreno Martínez), special issue of Substantia dedicated to the periodic system

-Co-author (with Unni Eikeseth) of book on the elements (forthcoming from Museumsforlaget)
+Co-author (with Unni Eikeseth) of book on the elements (Museumsforlaget)

 (with Unni Eikeseth, Jonas Persson, Per-Odd Eggen, Lise Kvittingen, Ingeborg Berg)